KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/university_taxonomy/README.md

 (i.e., there is no *room* not assigned to courses).

 ---
-Through the KB-Service the content of the KB can be updated, added, removed and chaged.
+Through the KB-Services the content of the KB can be updated, added, removed and chaged.
 Below there are some examples of these services applied to the KB in [`kb_university.txt`](https://github.com/KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/blob/master/university_taxonomy/kb_university.txt).

 Suppose that the class `teaching assistants` is added as a subclass of `people`.
 The new class has the property that its individuals `teach` and `grade` The items that they grade are: `quizzes`, `projects` and `problem sets`.
 Also, teaching assistants gather in the `teachers_room`.
 These modifications are expressed below, where the whole KB is the argument to the modifying predicates.
 The KB that results of this additions is saved as `kb_add_class.txt`: